France SAS & Holding for a Crypto Startup: Apport-Cession and Mère-Fille (2026)

 1. Use SAS-under-holding as a structure, not as automatic tax optimisation.

-2. Treat apport-cession (150-0 B ter) as conditional — note the reinvestment condition.
+2. Treat apport-cession (150-0 B ter) as conditional, and note the reinvestment condition.

-3. Assume the 2026 tightening but get the exact threshold/délai from counsel/official texts — do not rely on summaries.
+3. Assume the 2026 tightening, but get the exact threshold and délai from counsel and the official texts rather than from summaries.

-5. Analyse the crypto layer separately — structure ≠ crypto tax regime; BSPCE separate.
+5. Analyse the crypto layer separately, since the structure is not a crypto tax regime and BSPCE is separate.

-6. Confirm everything with a French avocat fiscaliste / expert-comptable — technical, changed for 2026; not legal/tax advice.
+6. Confirm everything with a French avocat fiscaliste or expert-comptable.
+This is technical, changed for 2026, and not legal or tax advice.

-Wag3s HR keeps the structured, auditable record of the SAS/holding ownership and instrument data, feeding accounting and reporting with an audit trail, while the apport-cession, 2026 thresholds and mère-fille treatment stay French-counsel-confirmed against the current official texts.
+Wag3s HR keeps the structured, auditable record of the SAS/holding ownership and instrument data, feeding accounting and reporting with an audit trail.
+The apport-cession position, the 2026 thresholds and the mère-fille treatment stay confirmed by French counsel against the current official texts; Wag3s supports that work rather than substituting for it.
 See the HR product page.

 Further reading